-Jesus?
-Resurrection proved that He is the ransom for sin.
-No matter how good a person we may want to believe ourselves to be, in the eyes of a Holy God we?re stained with sin.
+No matter how good a person we may want to believe ourselves to be, in the eyes of a Holy God we’re stained with sin.
 Our very lack of belief in Him is a sin.
-Jesus? death was a ransom for sin?our sin?he was the final blood sacrifice, ??the Lamb of God, who takes away the sin of the world!?
+Jesus’ death was a ransom for sin – our sin.
+He was the final blood sacrifice, “the Lamb of God, who takes away the sin of the world!”
 (John 1:29).
 His resurrection is the culmination of that ransom, and a triumph over the bondage of sin.
 As believers, we have reconciliation with the Eternal God.
-The concept of a sovereign and all-powerful God is a one that?s been highly diluted in our culture, but to the believer it gets to the root of faith.
+The concept of a sovereign and all-powerful God is a one that’s been highly diluted in our culture, but to the believer it gets to the root of faith.

-Jesus?
-Resurrection affirms that we have a deep, personal relationship with a loving God.
 Perhaps more than any other book in the Bible, the Gospel of John shows us Jesus on a personal level.
-His love, mercy and desire for a relationship on a very personal level abound.
-The Resurrection confirms that Jesus is God and that means we can have personal relationship with the Creator of the Universe in a way we never imagined.
+His love, mercy and desire for a relationship on a very personal level abounds.
+The Resurrection confirms that Jesus is God and that means we can have a personal relationship with the Creator of the Universe in a way we never imagined.
 We can know God intimately through the life of Jesus Christ.

-Jesus?
-Resurrection means that He will come again.
-In Mark 13:26-27, Jesus tells us of his return, ?At that time people will see the Son of Man coming in clouds with great power and glory.
-And he will send his angels and gather his elect from the four winds, from the ends of the earth to the ends of the heavens.?
-This is the ?rapture? that believers sometimes speak of.
-The Resurrection means that in it?s time, Jesus? return to call home the believers will be a reality.
+In Mark 13:26-27, Jesus tells us of his return, “At that time people will see the Son of Man coming in clouds with great power and glory.
+And he will send his angels and gather his elect from the four winds, from the ends of the earth to the ends of the heavens.”
+This is the “rapture” that believers sometimes speak of.
+The Resurrection means that in it’s time, Jesus’ return to call home the believers will be a reality.